ulzha/spive/docs/API.md

   You can add code in your event handler to flag successful completion in application state, too, if you desire that your application's workloads receive such feedback (thus a <abbr title="Backend for Fireworks Frontend">BFF</abbr> can notify user's browser to replace the spinner with a fire emoji, for example).

-  This is not to preclude emitting additional events of the kind "FireballCreated" and "FireballExtinguished", but as per the above, often it is enough to just have events that initiate side effects.
+  This is not to preclude emitting additional events of the kind "FireballCreated" and "FireballExtinguished", but as per the above, often it is enough to just have events that _initiate_ side effects and state changes.
 By convention, name these events in imperative tense.

 #### Application versioning